techidaily/site-win11/source/_posts/how-to-unravel-winerror-incorrect-file-backups-in-windows.md

  Finally, if nothing else works, resetting File History may be your only option.
 You can accomplish this by deleting the File History data files from your computer.

- In order to delete File History data files, you’ll have to ensure that your PC is configured to[show hidden files and folders on Windows](https://www.makeuseof.com/windows-11-show-hidden-files-folders/) .
+ In order to delete File History data files, you’ll have to ensure that your PC is configured to [show hidden files and folders on Windows](https://www.makeuseof.com/windows-11-show-hidden-files-folders/) .
 Here’s how to check.

 1. Open the Windows search menu.
 2. Type**File Explorer Options** in the search box and press**Enter** .